2007 Oakland Athletics

 History, Comments, Contributions

-Expectations had not been particularly high for the 2007 Athletics, although the 2006 Athletics had won the division in 2006.
+Expectations had not been particularly high for the 2007 Oakland Athletics, although they had won a division title in 2006.
 General Manager Billy Beane had gotten rid of manager Ken Macha, and star slugger Frank Thomas had signed with the Toronto Blue Jays, although he had been expected to stay in Oakland.

 No regular position player hit .300 or had 30 home runs, but Jack Cust was a big surprise, coming up from the minors partway into the season to hit 26 home runs, leading the team.
 Mark Ellis, who had struggled with injuries in 2006, hit 19 home runs in 2007 as he appeared in 149 games.
 Nick Swisher had 22 home runs, down from 35 the year earlier, but drew 100 walks.
 Dan Johnson, who was plagued with a low batting average for the second year in a row, nevertheless had 18 home runs in 117 major league games.